Sep 17, 2020,

 The World Women Organization (WWO) has taken up the challenge of leading critical changes and turning this prediction into reality.

-Founded on the belief that women’s overall development is the cornerstone of a peaceful, dignified, and equitable future, WWO partners with The Malaysia Foreign Friendship Alliance (MFFA) to host a two-day virtual conference to commemorate the 25th anniversary of the Beijing Declaration and Platform for Action.
+Founded on the belief that women’s overall development is the cornerstone of a peaceful, dignified, and equitable future, WWO partners with the Deputy Speaker Office of Parliament of Malaysia and the Malaysia Foreign Friendship Alliance (MFFA) to host a two-day virtual conference to commemorate the 25th anniversary of the Beijing Declaration and Platform for Action.

 On September 15th and 16th, 2020, more than 40 world leaders from Malaysia, United States, UK, Austria, China, Japan, Turkey, Italy, New Zealand, Vietnam, the Republic of Benin and Singapore convened virtually despite time zone and location differences.
 The speakers reiterated the important role of women in global development and, more specifically, in post-COVID-19 social and economic recovery.
 Over the course of seven hours, world leaders shared can did exchange on the key milestones achieved in gender equality, pointed out existing gaps and room for improvement, and mapped out a new framework for action.

-Director-General of the WWO, Angela R.M., has been instrumental in making Malaysia a world-changing role in organizing this conference.
+Dato Hj Mohd Rashid Hasnon, Chairperson of World Women Organization, Deputy Speaker of Parliament of Malaysia, Angela R, Director-General of the WWO, has been instrumental in making Malaysia a world-changing role in organizing this conference.
 Jing Zhao CESARONE, Director of the WWO, provided an overview of the WWO’s mission and vision, as well as a plan for action to achieve women’s overall development.

 In between the two sessions, two parallel events took place in Beijing and Shanghai to further the dialogue of women’s overall development and actions needed to achieve it.
 Over 532,000 people attended the China special celebration online.